DCULibrary/open-refine-workshop/_workshop/3-getting-started.md

 * by url if a dataset is hosted on the web (this is the method we wil use)
 * copy/paste directly (in some text format like csv or json)

-We will do it by uploading a file from a url <https://github.com/LibraryCarpentry/lc-open-refine/raw/gh-pages/data/doaj-article-sample.csv>.
+We will do it by uploading a file from a url, specifically: <https://github.com/LibraryCarpentry/lc-open-refine/raw/gh-pages/data/doaj-article-sample.csv>.

-Or a shortened url of <**https://tinyurl.com/liamsdataset**>.
-(Both go to the same dataset.)

 > This is taken from the __[*Carpentries*](https://carpentries.org)__ OpenRefine lessons, which this lesson is based on (see [credits](credits.md).